 Honestly, I found a billion and a half reasons to always go over her house for a meal.
 I had never had food as delicious as hers.
 And from then on my love affair with Italian cuisine was born.

-Since I haven’t met many ‘real’ Italians living in Central America, finding a good Italian restaurant has become more of a hardship than a joy.
+Since I haven’t met many ‘real’ Italians living in Central America (btw I have some of the best tips for traveling in Central America, read it here), finding a good Italian restaurant has become more of a hardship than a joy.
 Not sure why everyone and their sister thinks they can open up a restaurant and call it Italian food.
 Why do they think if you cook up some pasta and throw garlic, tomatoes (sometimes jarred tomato sauce) and sprinkle it with local cheese this constitutes an Italian dish.

 And don’t even get me started on the Pizza situation here – let’s just say so far the top pick for pizza in Guatemala has been Dominos – yes it’s that bad.

-Why La Fattoria Is Different, Delicious and Great Fun
+Why La Fattoria Restaurant Is Different, Delicious, and Great Fun

 I’ve heard of La Fattoria restaurant mentioned several times and plenty of great reviews on the web.
 Plus, in some gourmet food stores I’ve seen La Fattoria homemade pasta.
 So with all these elements, I decided to check it out next time we visited Guatemala City with the kids.